Agricultural produce market committee: Maharashtra

 The Maharashtra State Agricultural Marketing Board (MSAMB) runs 295 APMCs in Maharashtra, under the APMC Act enacted by the Government of India.
 In July 2016, the Maharashtra Government removed fruits and vegetables from the purview of the APMCs, urging farmers to directly bring their produce for sale in Mumbai.
 The government has granted 148 Direct Marketing Licenses, of which 91 are for fruits and vegetables.
 The APMC in Pune, meanwhile, appealed to the farmers from the state as well as from outside to bring their produce to the market and sell those directly..

 Tamil Nadu

 In Tamil Nadu, the Tamil Nadu State Agricultural Marketing Board, successfully running since 1977, is the regulatory board for agricultural markets.
 21 market committees are established for every notified area, and 277 regulated markets are functioning under these committees for better regulation of buying and selling of agricultural produce.

 Andhra Pradesh

-The Andhra Pradesh (Agricultural Produce and Livestock) Markets Act Government Order was passed in Andhra Pradesh in 1966, and was amended in 1969.
+The Andhra Pradesh (Agricultural Produce and Livestock) Markets Act Government Order was passed in Andhra Pradesh in 1966, and amended in 1969.